Brandon Scott: Crime and policing

-In June 2022, Scott filed a lawsuit against Polymer80, alleging the company flooded the city with ghost guns that have contributed to bloodshed in the city's streets.In the same month, Scott also signed a bill to implement a Police Accountability Board as mandated by the States' General Assembly.
+In June 2022, Scott and Baltimore city solicitor Ebony Thompson filed a lawsuit against Polymer80, alleging the company flooded the city with privately made firearms which he believes contribute to bloodshed in the city's streets; the lawsuit was settled for $1.2 million in February 2024.
+In the same month, Scott also signed a bill to implement a Police Accountability Board as mandated by the States' General Assembly.
 The bill allows up to two former police officers to serve on the 17-person board that will recommend action against officers with alleged misconduct.